scm-manager/scm-manager/docs/en/development/building-forms.md

 - Since some components have other elements built around an input field, there is also the `forwardRef`.
 It creates a reference that can be passed to an inner element.
 - Nested forms are a bit more complex to build and might need a wrapper.
 - Validation rules are all based on the HTML standard and also allow for custom validation methods.
-- Fields marked as `disabled` in SCM-Manager cannot be disabled as `disabled={true}`, because then the object contained in onSubmit will also no longer contain the field (undefined). `readOnly` is the better choice.
+- Fields marked as `disabled` in SCM-Manager won't be included on submission.
+If you want to prevent interaction but need to submit the value of a form element, `readOnly` is the better choice.

 Some implementations: